percyfal/ratatosk/README.md

 * Try: modify __repr__(Task) for better visualization in graphs, via a command line option.
-Currently the graphs include all options, making it difficult to read
+Currently the graphs include all options, making it difficult to read.
+UPDATE: breaking the representation of Task (equivalent to Task.task_id) breaks the dependency resolution.
+  This needs a fix in the code that generates the graphs.

+* Add general task config option `--target` to mimic Make behaviour more closely

 * The previous issue is related to the wish for a dry run: basically want to generate a picture of the workflow